Download PDF Last Second Chance.3.22.19.final

 “You may think you’re clever, but you’re no match for the Universal lawyers.
 They’d crush you and our firm.
 And furthermore, you’re fired.
 I am calling security.
 Wait outside with Gindy at her desk until security gets here to escort you out of the building.”

 “Well, Mr. Stone, you’re a little late.
 Before I walked in here, I wrote my resignation effective immediately.
 It’s in this envelope.”
 Bill threw the envelope on Stone’s desk and continued,” I have no interest in continuing to work with you.
-And, if I were you, I would think long and hard before I attempted to get that audio drive back from Mr. Smith.
+People like Jo and Randy Smith and their children deserve to be treated better than you and Universal treat them.
+And, if I were you, I would think long and hard before I attempted to get that audio drive back from Randy Smith.
 If you press this, there’s no doubt Universal will find out what happened.”
 With that Bill stood up and walked out of Stone’s office and Gindy followed him.

-As the security guard walked past the locked Last Chance–Authorized Only conference room next to Stone’s office, he couldn’t see the little blue light which had been glowing inside as the laptop recorded the conversation in Stone’s office.
-The guard reached Bill, and as he reached for Bill’s arm, Gindy waved him off, telling him she needed to talk to Bill.
+As the security guard walked past the locked Last Chance–Authorized Only conference room next to Stone’s office, he couldn’t see the little blue light which had been glowing inside the laptop as it recorded the conversation in Stone’s office.
+The guard walked up to Bill, and as he reached for Bill’s arm, Gindy waved him off, telling him she needed to talk to Bill.
 As she took Bill’s arm, she asked the guard to follow them but give them some space.
 Gindy had seniority in the office, so the guard froze.
 He waited until they were five steps down the hall before he followed.
-As Gindy and Bill walked she whispered, “You know you didn’t leave that audio drive in the file.
+As Gindy and Bill walked she whispered, “You know you weren’t the one who put that audio drive in the file.
 Why did you tell him that?”

 “I thought I did.
 Oh well, it must have been one of the office gremlins that just make things happen,” Bill replied softly.

-“What made you decide to give it to Mr. Smith?”
+“What made you decide to give it to Randy Smith?”

 “I’m not really sure.
 I think it was a bunch of things.
 I really liked Jo Smith, and I felt sorry for her and her family.
 The other day my grandmother said something that I’ve been thinking about.
 She said, ‘Every day we get a second chance to do something better or make something right but one day it’s our last chance, and we never know what day that’s going to be.’
 Maybe it was what she said.”